All About WITSEC, aka the Witness Protection Program

 Living the New Life

 One of the key objectives of the Witness Security Program is to help witnesses assimilate into their new communities and become self-sufficient.
 Among other things, this requires assistance with securing employment.
-However, from the beginning of the program, there has been some concern that the government could be helping witnesses too much.
-Keep in mind that many witnesses are former criminals themselves.

 Advertisement

-Once assimilated into their community, contact with the government is only required once per year.
+Once assimilated into their community, contact with government officials is only required once per year.
 Witnesses also need to make contact with the government if they move.
 Any other contact with witnesses must be requested through the OEO or Marshals Service.

 Advertisement

-Breaking the Law in The Program
+Breaking the Law in the Program

-"WITSEC," by Gerald Shur
+"WITSEC," by Gerald Shur.

 Photo courtesy Amazon.com

 Witnesses in the Witness Security Program sometimes break the law while in protection.
-In fact, there is a recidivism rate of about 17 percent among witnesses who have been placed in the program, according to a recent Department of Justice study.
-However, that is a low rate compared to criminals paroled from prison: Only 60 percent of ex-convicts stay out of trouble, according to "WITSEC."
+In fact, there is a recidivism rate of about 17 percent among witnesses who have been placed in the the federal witness' program, according to a recent Department of Justice study.

 Advertisement

-History of the Program
+History of WITSEC

-Joseph Valachi (left) and Joseph Barboza
+Joseph Valachi (left) and Joseph Barboza.

 Photo courtesy Texas's La Tuna Prison